marklogic-community/grove-cli/README.markdown

     grove config

 You can pass the `environment` you want to override.
-By default it modifies the local environment.
+By default it modifies the `local` environment.
+You could change this to `development`, for example:

-    grove config <environment>
+    grove config development

-You can see options for this command by running:
+You can see all options for this command by running:

     grove config --help